Home → Spills & Site Cleanup → PFOA and PFOS → Fairfield-Area

 Filter system installation began at impacted residences on January 25, 2021.
 Installations will continue thereafter, and each homeowner will be provided with an approximate schedule for their filter system installation.
 Filter system agreements will be provided to property owners.
 The agreements will outline the basic responsibilities of both the property owners as well as the Department and grant the Department access to monitor and maintain the filter systems.

-- Please click to sign up for Fairfield PFAS updates using the Department's electronic notification service.
+- Please click to sign up for Fairfield-Area PFAS updates using the Department's electronic notification service.

 - For health-related questions, please contact the Maine Center for Disease Control and Prevention at 207-287-4311 or 866-292-3474 toll-free in Maine and ask to speak with a toxicologist.

 - For general questions related to PFAS and filter system installation, please email us.
-The Department will post answers to these questions on this web page on a weekly basis.
+The Department will post answers to these questions as appropriate.

 - For information about PFAS in milk, please visit the Maine Department of Agriculture, Conservation and Forestry's website.

-- Additional information may be found on the Town of Fairfield's website.
+- For Fairfield residents, additional information may be found on the Town of Fairfield's website.